 Apache was founded in the United States in 1954 and has operated across different basins of the country throughout its history.
 Since 1992, its corporate headquarters have been in Houston, Texas, the center of the global natural gas and oil industry.
-Today, the company’s U.S. operations and interests are primarily focused in the Permian Basin but also include assets in the Eagle Ford shale and Austin Chalk areas of southeast Texas, the Gulf Coast and the Gulf of Mexico.
+Today, the company’s U.S. operations and interests are primarily in the Permian Basin, with assets in the Eagle Ford shale and Austin Chalk areas of southeast Texas, the Gulf Coast and the Gulf of Mexico.

 Apache has been operating in the Permian Basin of Texas and New Mexico since the 1990s.
 The area has played a significant role in the company’s long-term strategy, offering both conventional and unconventional opportunities.
 As of Dec.
-31, 2020, the company has more than 7,000 wells covering a gross acreage position of 4.9 million acres with exposure to numerous plays primarily located in the Midland Basin, the Central Basin Platform/Northwest Shelf and the Delaware Basin.
-Apache has estimated proved reserves of 587 MMboe, representing 67% of its worldwide proved reserves.
-In 2020, the U.S. total production was 93.7 MMboe or 58% of total production.
+31, 2022, the company has nearly 6,000 wells covering a gross acreage position of 3.5 million acres with exposure to numerous plays primarily located in the Midland Basin, the Central Basin Platform/Northwest Shelf and the Delaware Basin.
+The company has estimated proved reserves of 607 MMboe, representing 68% of its worldwide proved reserves.
+In 2022, the U.S. total production was 77.4 MMboe or 53% of total production.

 Apache also holds an interest in the Eagle Ford shale and Austin Chalk areas of southeast Texas play in Burleson and Brazos Counties.

-Please note that the data on this page is current as of Dec.
-31, 2020.
-For the latest on Apache’s U.S. operations, please see our quarterly updates and disclosures on the Investors page.
+Please note the data on this page is current as of Dec.
+31, 2022.
+For the latest on Apache’s U.S. operations, see the company’s quarterly updates and disclosures on the Investors page.